ngscheurich/generator-phaser-ts/README.md

 ## Requirements

-There’s two things you’re gonna want to have installed globally before you run this generator:
+There’s a few things you’re gonna want to have installed globally before you run this generator:

 - [Yarn][yarn]
 - [Typings][typings]
+- [Gulp][gulp]

 Of course, you’ll also need [Node.js][nodejs] and [Yeoman][yeoman], but you already knew that, yeah?